SvDvorak/svdvorak.github.io/cv.md

 August 2018 - January 2019

 Subcontracted for a company that sells custom renderings of new building constructions.
 My job was maintaining their Wordpress website and order system, including writing custom PHP.
 I helped them update existing services and implement new ones to offer to their customers.
+Skills: PHP, Javascript,
 <br />

 ### CAB Group AB
 September 2016 - October 2017

-Worked on CABAS, a WPF desktop application for insurance companies and workshops to calculate and plan vehicle reparations.
+Worked on CABAS, a desktop application for insurance companies and workshops to calculate and plan vehicle reparations.
 A longlived application with a lot of legacy code which was clearly reflected in the number of bugs reported.
-I spearheaded an effort in implementing an easier workflow for Acceptance Test Driven Development using the xUnit framework and promoted the new workflow within the team.
+On top of general feature implementation I also spearheaded an effort in implementing an easier workflow for Acceptance Test Driven Development and promoted the new workflow within the team.
+Skills: C#, WPF, Microsoft SQL Server, ATDD, xUnit
 <br />
 <br />